mimshwright/DiceKit/README.md

 // this diceSet will be identical to the one above diceSet = DiceStringParser.parseDiceString("3d6+4") diceSet.roll() // rolls 3d6+4 an Int between 7 and 22
+// DiceCollections can be converted back into strings using toDiceString() diceSet.toDiceString() // "3d6+4"
 ```